mwilde345/KyloRenService/braindump.md

     * IAM role for the pi to read dynamo
     * set the profile env variable: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html
     * so doing sudo node cmd/dynamoSync fails because there was no .aws/credentials file in the /root dir. so i made it and it works.
+    * so root creates the dynamoData.csv file, so the pi user can't edit it.
+To fix, do umask 002 so default file perms are 664. and umask 003 for directories to be 774

 On Startup:
 * sudo service amazon-ssm-agent start